Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/utils/networkcompatibility.md

 Generally, it is not advised to enforce version strictness on patches, however we do not dictate how developers control their versioning, and as thus we expose this version for network compatibility should the developer only choose to increment patches.

-Some examples which **need** version synchronizity with the server and other clients:
+Some examples which **need** version synchronicity with the server and other clients:

 - Newly introduced RPCs (client or server wouldn't know what to do with them)
 - Changed RPCs (for example data format changes) which could either break server or client execution